AqueductHub/aqueductcore/docs/extensions.md

 ## Debugging an Extension

-To debug an extension code working working with the backend, open Aqueduct Core project in Visual Studio and use development container.
+To debug an extension code working with the backend, open Aqueduct-core project in _Visual Studio Code_ and use _Dev Container_.
 Then your terminal will point to a `/workspace` directory, which corresponds to a project directory on your native file system.

-The `/workspace/external/extensions/` is the directory you would like to put your new extension code.
-Create a subdirectory and put your artefact there.
+The `/workspace/external/extensions/` is the directory where you would like to put your new extension code.
+Create a subdirectory and put your artefacts there.

-Note, that extensions do changes on your file system: they may create temporary files and logs, they initialise and update a virtual environment.
-When you run your backend code in development environment, this will trigger `uvicorn` to reload the server.
+Note that extensions make changes to your file system: they may create temporary files and logs, and they initialise and update a virtual environment.
+When you run your backend code in a development environment, this will trigger `uvicorn` to reload the server.
 This takes several seconds.
 When your extension tries to access the Aqueduct via API, this may result in timeout errors.
-The best way to avoid this is to disable reloading when you test extension.
+The best way to avoid this is to disable reloading when you test the extension.
 For this, edit `./scripts/start_aqueduct_core.py` and set `reload` option to `False`:
 ```python
 #!/usr/bin/env python